bigdevwhale/marat555.github.io/_posts/2022-09-12-simple-and-usefull-postgresql-features.md

 ## Domains

-In my opinion, this is a very useful feature for creating a custom type if you have many columns that need to be restricted by several of the same constraints, have data type and/or same default value.
+In my opinion, this is a very useful feature for creating a custom type if you have many columns that need to be restricted by several of the same constraints, have same data type and/or same default value.
 Let's create, for example, a VARCHAR domain that should have a not null constraint and a default value of 'N/A'.

 {% highlight sql %}